 Negative Filipino Values

 Some experts claim that values are neither positive nor negative.
-Others say that values are inherently positive, and negative values are simply behaviors that violate positive values.
+Others say values are inherently positive, and negative values are simply behaviors that violate positive values.

-We can choose to debate about these things.
+We can choose to debate these things.
 We can also agree that we name values as positive or negative so that we can have a common understanding of how we call them.

 Nationalism, for example, is often expressed in many ways.
 But there were wars between countries because of nationalism.
-Imperialists believe that it is their right and responsibility to govern other countries for the sake of their nation.
+Imperialists believe it is their right and responsibility to govern other countries for the sake of their nation.
 Imperialism is the extreme side of nationalism.

 I have mentioned Bayanihan as an antidote to kanya-kanya and tayo-tayo.